 Elements: Earth, Water

 Regular practice of Gomukhasana works wonders for those who have stiffness in shoulders.
 It aids in releasing the tightness from shoulders and making it more flexible.
 It also flexes the spine and releases the pain of the cervical spine.
 By stimulating the spine, shoulders and chest muscle, it gradually improves the natural posture of the body.
+To know more about simple yoga poses for back pain management please read- Yoga Poses for Lower back and Tailbone Pain(Opens in a new browser tab)

 This yogic posture gives a good stretching to your chest, shoulders, triceps, hips, thighs and more.
 So basically this one asana helps you to tone the major muscle parts of the body.